tredfern/moonpie/docs/moonpie.ui.rst

 These are methods that can be used or overridden to provide additional behavior for the UI

+addStyle(self, style)
+  Adds a new style tag to the component.

 drawComponent(self)
   A method for executing custom drawing commands.
 Love will already be configured to translate to the appropriate x/y coordinates on the screen so all drawing